 Melanie Wright, Linkage-to-Care Coordinator

 Kenny Cochrane, Linkage-to-Care Coordinator

 In response to the AIDS crisis, Congress enacted the Ryan White CARE ( Comprehensive AIDS Resources Emergency) Act in August 1990 to improve the availability of care for low-income, uninsured, and underinsured individuals and families affected by HIV and AIDS.

 The Ryan White HIV/AIDS Treatment Modernization Act is primary funder for HIV/AIDS health and social services including primary medical care, medication assistance, health insurance assistance, mental health counseling, substance use treatment, home health care, dental care and medical case management.
-Ryan White Care funding and administration are managed by the Health Resources and Services Administration (HRSA), which is part of the U.S. Department of Health and Human Services (DHHS).
-The state of Kansas Department of Health and Environment (KDHE) is the state-level agency within Kansas that distributes and manages Ryan White Part B and the AIDS Drug Assistance Program (ADAP) as mandated by the Ryan White Treatment Modernization Act.
+Ryan White CARE funding and administration are managed by the Health Resources and Services Administration (HRSA), which is part of the U.S. Department of Health and Human Services.
+The State of Kansas Department of Health and Environment (KDHE) is the state-level agency within Kansas that distributes and manages Ryan White Part B and the AIDS Drug Assistance Program (ADAP) as mandated by the Ryan White HIV/AIDS Treatment Modernization Act.

 The Ryan White Program in Kansas

-The Ryan White Part B Program in the State of Kansas began assisting Kansans Living with HIV long before the enactment of The Ryan White HIV/AIDS Treatment Modernization Act in 1990.
-Resources utilized to provide this care included private donations, community-based organizations throughout the state, and federal funding for a statewide ADAP (beginning in 1987).
-Since this time, the Part B Program has continuously received federal and state funding for assistance with the following:
+The Ryan White Part B Program in the State of Kansas has been assisting Kansans Living with HIV before the enactment of The Ryan White HIV/AIDS Treatment Modernization Act in 1990.
+These resources included private donations, community-based organizations throughout the state and federal funding for a statewide ADAP (1987).
+Since this time, the Part B Program has received federal and state funding for assistance with the following: